noseka1/noseka1.github.io/source/_posts/2015-07-19-browsing-docker-source-using-eclipse.markdown

 ## Building Docker from source

-We've defined the location of our Go workspace so far.
+So far, we've defined the location of our Go workspace.
 Now we're going to download the latest Docker code and build it.
 The Go tool can directly download the Docker Git repository and save it into our workspace:

 {% codeblock lang:sh %}
 go get -d github.com/docker/docker
 {% endcodeblock %}

-Now we can change into the cloned Git repository and start the build:
+Now we can change our directory to the cloned Git repository and start the build:

 {% codeblock lang:sh %}
 cd $HOME/go/src/github.com/docker/docker